-The dedicated PPA repository is added and after updating the index Suricata can be installed.
-It's recommended to install the tool jq as well to work with the EVE Json output which is used later in this guide.
+The dedicated PPA repository is added, and after updating the index, Suricata can be installed.
+We recommend installing the jq tool at this time as it will help with displaying information from Suricata's EVE JSON output (described later in this guide).